Campaign Chair Dave House Gives Michigan Tech $10 Million, Largest Gift in University History

 October 2, 2008—

-Michigan Technological University alumnus Dave House has made a $10 million pledge to the University's national campaign, Michigan Tech Fund Chairman George Butvilas told the University's Board of Control at its regular meeting on campus today.
+Michigan Technological University alumnus Dave House has made a $10 million pledge to the University's national campaign, Michigan Tech Fund Chairman George Butvilas told the University's Board of Trustees at its regular meeting on campus today.

 With most of the contribution to come during House's lifetime, including two endowed professorships established recently, it is the largest outright gift that Michigan Tech has ever received.